AlexRmlt/ethicbot-rasa/data/nlu.md

 - I don't know the name
 - I don't know any action
 - I don't know it exactly
+- I have no idea what his name is

 ## intent:goodbye
 - okay see you later